1. THE NAME OF THE CLUB

 b) Property etc.

-ii) The Club may provide sporting and related social facilities, sporting equipment, coaching, courses, insurance cover, medical treatment, event expenses, post event refreshments and other ordinary benefits of Community Amateur Sports Clubs as provided for in the Finance Act 2002.
+iii.
+The Club may provide sporting and related social activities, or services sporting equipment, clothing, coaching, courses, insurance cover, medical treatment, event expenses, post-event refreshments and other ordinary benefits of Community Amateur Sports Clubs as provided for in the Finance Act 2002.

-(3) Pay for reasonable hospitality for visiting teams and guests;
+a.
+Pay for reasonable hospitality for teams and guests;

-(4) Indemnify the Committee and members acting properly in the course of the running of the Club against any liability incurred in the proper running of the Club (but only to the extent of its assets).
+b.
+Indemnify the Committee and members acting properly in the course of the running of the Club against any liability incurred in the proper running of the Club (but only to the extent of its assets);

 d) Committee meetings

-i) Whenever a Committee member has a personal interest in a matter to be discussed, he/she must declare it, withdraw from that part of the meeting (unless asked to stay), not be counted in the quorum for that agenda item and withdraw during the vote and have no vote on the matter concerned.
+i.
+Whenever a Committee member has a personal interest in a matter to be discussed, they must declare it, withdraw from that part of the meeting (unless asked to stay), not be counted in the quorum for that agenda item and withdraw during the vote and have no vote on the matter concerned.

-(3) The Chair, or whoever else those present choose shall chair meetings;
+a.
+The Chairperson or another Committee member chosen by those present shall chair meetings;

-(5) A resolution in writing signed by every Committee member shall be valid without a meeting
+c.
+A resolution in writing signed or accepted electronically by every Committee member, shall be valid without a meeting;

-(6) The chair of the meeting shall not have a casting vote. v.
+d.
+The chair of the meeting shall not have a casting vote. v.
 Records of meetings should be kept and published to members

-ii) The Committee may wind up any sub-committee at any time or to change its mandate and operating terms.
+v.
+The Committee may wind up any sub-Committee at any time or change its mandate and operating terms.

-a) These Rules may be amended at a general meeting by two-thirds of the votes cast but not (if relevant) so as to jeopardise the Club’s status as a Community Amateur Sports Club as first provided for by the Finance Act 2002 and not in any event to alter its purposes (unless the procedure set out in 9 (b) has been followed) or winding up provisions.
+a) These Rules may be amended at a general meeting by 75% of the votes cast but not (if relevant) so as to jeopardize the Club’s status as a Community Amateur Sports Club as first provided for by the Finance Act 2002 and not in any event to alter its purposes (unless the procedure set out in 9 (b) has been followed) or winding up provisions.

-b) The Club Purposes may be changed to include another eligible sport if the Committee unanimously agree and the members also agreed the change by a 75% majority of votes cast.
+b) The Club Purposes may be changed to include another eligible sport if the Committee unanimously agrees and the members also agreed on the change by a 75% majority of votes cast.

-a) The members may vote to wind up the Club if not less than three quarters of those present and voting support that proposal at a properly convened general meeting.
+a) The members may vote to wind up the Club if not less than 75% of those present and voting support that proposal at a properly convened general meeting.

 b) The Committee will then be responsible for the orderly winding up of the Club’s Affairs.